How to prepare sheet music for a performance?

 Can I use Bluetooth pedals

-Yes, GigNotes app is compatible with most of Bluetooth Pedals (e.g. AirTurn).
+Yes.
+The GigNotes app is compatible with most Bluetooth pedals (e.g., AirTurn).

-For AirTurn ppedals please select mode 2 or 3
+For AirTurn pedals please select mode 2 or 3

 Sometimes I receive a large PDF file with sheet music for an entire song (e.g., 20 pages), but we only play a part of the piece, such as the first 4 pages.
 Is it possible to select the pages from the PDF that should be displayed while showing the sheet music for this song?